verrazzano/docs/content/en/docs/setup/upgrade/perform.md

    Upgrade logs will be streamed to the command window until the upgrade has completed or until the default timeout (30m) has been reached.

-## Upgrade using kubectl
+## Upgrade using `kubectl`

-Upgrading an existing Verrazzano installation is a two-step process:
+Upgrading an existing Verrazzano installation using `kubectl` is a two-step process:

-* Update the Verrazzano platform operator to the [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
+* Update the Verrazzano platform operator to the Verrazzano [release version](https://github.com/verrazzano/verrazzano/releases/) to which you want to upgrade.
 * Upgrade the Verrazzano installation.

 ### Update the Verrazzano platform operator